 In your notebook, title a section “Noble Character Traits of Abraham Lincoln.”
 As you read Lincoln’s biography for this book study, keep notes in this section about his character.
 What little and big things made him great?
 Write your observations and include examples in your notebook.
 You will use these notes to write an essay after reading the book.
 Illustrate your notes if desired.

-The Good and the Beautiful Grammar and Writing Guide serves as a reference tool, and some lesson activities tell students to read a particular section in the guide before completing an activity.
+The Grammar and Writing Guide serves as a reference tool for grammar, punctuation, usage, and composition.
+Some lesson activities in the guides tell students to read a particular section in the Grammar and Writing Guide before completing an activity.

 However you use them, these book studies present students with well-written, wholesome literature and learning activities that reinforce and expand skills in language arts.
 An important bonus is that these books and study guides can lead students to appreciate and emulate the admirable character qualities of Abraham Lincoln, Helen Keller, and Annie Sullivan.
-While they can be used as “filler” course material as intended by TGATB, they also serve well as literature-based supplements alongside other language arts courses.
+While they can be used as “filler” course material as intended by The Good and the Beautiful, they can also serve well as literature-based supplements alongside other language arts courses.